All about Bollywood actor Prateik Babbar's short film

-To highlight the need to spot and hone young talent, Prateik Babbar films a new video that's set to screen in the city today
+To highlight the need to spot and hone young talent, Prateik Babbar films a new video that's set to screen in Mumbai today

 Today The True Showcase by True School Of Music has lined up a special performance that will celebrate two visually impaired musicians, Nitesh Sonawane and Sarfaraz Qureshi.
 Prateik Babbar will also be present, ready to showcase a four-minute video he features in, made with NGO Human Touch, to stress that talent comes from anywhere and it needs to be spotted and nurtured.
 Excerpts from an interview with the actor: